nidark/Poe-Companion/README.md

 The next macros are NOT ALLOWED by GGG (EULA), as we send multiple server actions with one button pressed

-This can't be identified as we randomize all timmings, but dont use it if you want to stick with the EULA
+This can't be identified as we randomize all timmings, but dont use it if you want to stick to the EULA

 ..................................................................................................................................................................................................................................................